 Cathy Ryan

-Some of Cathy Ryan's most popular tracks include 24 Hours a Day (365 Days a Year), 24 Hours A Day, High falutin' honey, It's a Sad, Sad Feeling, 24 HOurs A Day (365 A Year).
-Listen to these songs and discover more from their extensive catalog.
+Cathy Ryan's most-played tracks include 24 Hours a Day (365 Days a Year), 24 Hours A Day, High falutin' honey, It's a Sad, Sad Feeling, 24 HOurs A Day (365 A Year).
+Listen to these songs and explore more from their catalog on this page.

 Vocalist from Belfast, Ireland, who moved to the US in the late 1940s.
-In the early 1950s, she sang on the East Coast, in the lounges of New York and New Jersey, where she was spotted by Art Mooney's...
+In the early 1950s, she sang on the East Coast, in the lounges of New York and New Jersey, where she was spotted by Art Mooney's manager.
+She sang with Mooney in 1952–1953 before...
 Read the full biography on this page.

-You can find Cathy Ryan vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Cathy Ryan vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Cathy Ryan